 Go to the Automation Direct website and download the latest drivers for this device.
-I would not use the mini CD that came with the converter because it may be out of date.
+I would not use the mini-CD that came with the converter because it may be outdated.

 USB-485M Serial Converter Support Resources

-Download and extracted the zip file.
-(Right click on the zip file and select Extract All…. )
+Download and extract the zip file.
+(Right-click on the zip file and select Extract All…. )

-If you are unsure as to 32 bit or 64 bit computer then go to control panel and look under system.
-Under System type it will display either a 32-bit Operating or 64-bit Operating system.
+If you are unsure about a 32-bit or 64-bit computer, go to the control panel and look under the system.
+Under System type, it will display either a 32-bit Operating or 64-bit Operating system.

 Selecting properties will call up the system information for you.

 This will now start the installation of the CP210x USB to the UART Bridge Driver.
 Select Next.